 Tech losses lead US stocks lower

-(NEW YORK) — Tech losses pushed U.S. stocks in the red on Tuesday.
+(NEW YORK) — Losses in tech companies, including Facebook, led Wall Street in the red on Monday.

 Copyright © 2018, ABC Radio.
 All rights reserved.